rfabre/uno/doc/articles/getting-started/wizard/extensions.md

     Refer to the [documentation](xref:Overview.Http#refit) to learn how to use it in an Uno Platform app.

   - **Localization**
-    The Localization extension is responsible for managing globalization of your app.
+    The Localization extension is responsible for managing globalization in your app.
     This enables keeping all translations of your app in a single place and enables the user to easily switch the UI language.

     The generated app contains *resw* files which can be used to define the application strings.
 The defined languages are configured in *appsettings.json*.
 Follow [this link](Learn.Tutorials.Localization.HowToUseLocalization#3-update-the-ui-culture-with-localizationsettings) to learn how to switch the UI culture.

     ![](Assets/localization.jpg)

-    The default settings comes with the following pre-set languages: English (*en*), Spanish (*es*), French (*fr*), and Potuguese - Brazil (*pt-BR*).
+    The default settings come with the following pre-set languages: English (*en*), Spanish (*es*), French (*fr*), and Portuguese - Brazil (*pt-BR*).

     Uno.Extensions.Localization expands [Microsoft.Extensions.Localization](https://learn.microsoft.com/en-us/dotnet/core/extensions/localization) to all OSs supported by Uno Platform.
     Read the full Localization documentation [here](xref:Overview.Localization) or learn more about [Globalization](https://learn.microsoft.com/en-us/dotnet/core/extensions/globalization).

 - **Navigation**
   - **Regions**
-    Navigation is an integral part of any app and for that, Uno Platform has developed a navigation system that is registered and served using DI and is fully integrated with the navigation specific UI controls out-there, such as `Frame`, `NavigationView`, and `TabBar`.
+    Navigation is an integral part of any app and for that, Uno Platform has developed a navigation system that is registered and served using DI and is fully integrated with the navigation-specific UI controls out there, such as `Frame`, `NavigationView`, and `TabBar`.
     It is a region-based navigation.
 A Region is the abstraction of the view responsible for handling navigation.
 Regions are structured into a logical hierarchical representation that shadows the navigation-aware controls in the visual hierarchy.
-The hierarchy allows navigation requests to be propagated up to parent and down to child regions as required.
+The hierarchy allows navigation requests to be propagated up to the parent and down to child regions as required.
     This library is also responsible for showing pop-ups, flyouts, dialogs, and other interactions with the user.
     Learn more about Uno's Navigation library [here](xref:Overview.Navigation).